-As a pianist, you'll gain a deeper appreciation for music.
+As a pianist, you'll gain a deeper appreciation for music the more you study pianists of the past.
 You'll understand the intricacies of musical composition, leading to a heightened sense of musical awareness and enjoyment.

 Playing the piano can be a social activity.
 You can collaborate with other musicians, perform in front of friends and family, or join bands or orchestras, fostering social connections and a sense of community.

 Playing the piano exposes you to a diverse repertoire of music from different cultures and time periods.
 This can broaden your horizons and enrich your understanding of the world's cultural heritage.